What is Direct Primary Care?

 Do I need insurance?

 Yes.
 Membership in a DPC practice is NOT health insurance.
-I accept people with any type of insurance (or no insurance), but I do not bill any of my services to insurance plans.
+I accept people with any type of insurance (or no insurance), but I do not bill any of my services to insurance.
 You will need health insurance to cover unexpected large health care costs such as ER visits, surgeries, hospital stays or significant health care issues like cancer.
 I will be able to treat most outpatient healthcare needs, so many people will do well having high deductible health insurance in addition to a DPC membership.

 Do you take patients with Medicare?